dmlc/gluon-nlp/docs/examples/sentence_embedding/elmo_sentence_representation.md

-# Extract Sentence Features with Pre-trained ELMo
+# Extracting Sentence Features with Pre-trained ELMo

 While word embeddings have been shown to capture syntactic and semantic information of words as well as have become a standard component in many state-of-the-art NLP architectures, their context-free nature limits their ability to represent context-dependent information.
 Peters et. al. proposed a deep contextualized word representation method, called Embeddings from Language Models, or ELMo for short [1].